-Using ALPOLICTM NC/A1 in combination with stone wool insulation results in a total calorific value of 15 MJ/m2 (8 MJ/m2 for the board and 7 MJ/m2 for the stone wool insulation).
+Using ALPOLICTM A1 in combination with stone wool insulation results in a total calorific value of 15 MJ/m (8 MJ/m for the board and 7 MJ/m for the stone wool insulation).
 This is currently one of the best calorific values on the market, with a lower percentage of fire residues at the same time.